What Is Reconstructive Surgery?

 Reconstructive surgery is a type of surgery performed to correct or improve the function of a body part affected by trauma, injury, infection, tumors, disease, or congenital defects.
 The goal is to restore damaged parts of the body so that they may function and appear normal.
 There are many different types of reconstructive surgery, and each one is tailored to the patient’s specific needs.

-If you’re in need of reconstructive surgery in Bakersfield or if you have any questions for Dr. Freeman, please call (661) 808-4070 or fill out the contact form.
+If you’re in need of reconstructive surgery in Bakersfield or if you have any questions for Dr. Freeman, please fill out the contact form.
 We look forward to helping you!

 Reconstructive vs Cosmetic